 An early wake up (as per usual) in St Augustine after a decent night.
-We rolled into the hotel lobby to have a packed (as usual) breakfast.
-I always grab a bagel with some cream cheese for breakfast, every morning.
+We went into the hotel lobby to have a packed (as usual) breakfast.
+We always grab a bagel with some cream cheese for breakfast, every morning.
+Its the only way to go.
 All the hotels have them and they’re fuckin delicious.
-I really wish they were more common in Australia, they’re the best.

-Today we were rolling into Savannah, Georgia.
-It was a decent pretty short drive, roughly 3-4 hours which was awesome.
-When we first arrived at Savannah, we went down to Forsyth park, which is this park that reminded me a lot of Machattie Park in Bathurst with a big fountain in the middle.
+Today we were going to Savannah, Georgia.
+It was a reasonable drive, roughly 3-4 hours which okay.
+When we first arrived at Savannah, we went down to Forsyth park, which is a park that reminded use a lot of Machattie Park in Bathurst with a big fountain in the middle.
+But way bigger and prettier.
 We were getting a professional group photo taken.
 It will be a nice photo, I am sure.
 We also did a professional photo in Vegas under the sign but apparently it didn’t turn out too well.
 I am sure this one will turn out okay though because the photographer seemed more professional.

-We got dropped off at the hotel but it was still early to check in so we we got a chance to walk around Savannah for the next 2 hours.
+We got dropped off at the hotel but it was still too early to check in so we we got a chance to walk around Savannah for the next few hours.
 We went to a pan-Asian restaurant called Co at Braden’s recommendation.
 We didn’t feel like greasy burgers or anything so a relatively good Asian restaurant was sure to hit the spot – and it did.
-We got gyoza, Asian chicken wings and I got pork buns and Aimee got Ramen.
+We got gyoza, Asian chicken wings, pork buns and ramen.
 It was top quality.
 Felt good to eat and was great tasting an a nice change from the type of food we had been eating.

 While we were at the bar, a bunch of the group decided that we would go on a ghost tour tonight.
 21 of us agreed and off we went.
 It was about a 20 minute walk through Savannah to meet up with this guy.
 He took us to five different haunted houses in what is known as the most haunted city in USA.
 It really wasn’t scary at all.
 It was too hot and humid at night still and we were absolutely buggered from all the walking in the day plus now.
 The guy was good and his stories were good and he told the stories well but I just couldn’t get into them.
 The sites were pretty decent too but i just couldn’t get over the heat.
 We returned to our room at midnight to get to bed for an early wake up to travel to Raleigh, North Carolina tomorrow.